faisalaljishi/transaction_API/readme.md

 ## About Me
    This was my first project in Django, and first web development project involving a database.
 I really enjoyed making this project, and about managing a database and back-end engineering.
-I tried to implement best practices, but I am still learning about Django.
+I tried to implement best practices where I could.